webpack/webpack.js.org/src/content/guides/getting-started.md

 cacheable modules 530 KiB
   ./src/index.js 257 bytes [built] [code generated]
   ./node_modules/lodash/lodash.js 530 KiB [built] [code generated]
-webpack 5.4.0 compiled successfully in 3619 ms
+webpack 5.4.0 compiled successfully in 1851 ms
 ```

 T> Your output may vary a bit, but if the build is successful then you are good to go.
-Also, don't worry about the warning, we'll tackle that later.

 Open `index.html` from the `dist` directory in your browser and, if everything went right, you should see the following text: `'Hello webpack'`.

-W> If you are getting a syntax error in the middle of minified JavaScript when opening `index.html` in the browser, set [`development mode`](/configuration/mode/#mode-development) and run `npx webpack` again.
-This is related to running `npx webpack` on latest Node.js (v12.5+) instead of [LTS version](https://nodejs.org/en/).

 ## Modules